Jaycadox/capitalism-docs/index.md

 The first time you connect, you will recieve **$1,000,000**.

 There are a few ways to make money, they go as follows.
-## Shops (not implemented yet)
+## Shops
-If you buy an area of land (in the shop district) and decide to put a sign with a specific format (details TBD) on a chest, you can sell in-game items to other players for a set price.
+If you buy an area of land (in the shop district) and decide to put a sign with a specific format on a chest, you can sell in-game items to other players for a set price.

 ## Playtime rewards
 Every ~25 minutes, the server broadcasts a playtime reward.
 If you click the message, you get **$100,000**.
 You have 30 seconds to click the message, else it expires.

 ## Lottery
-Every (timeframe not determined) minutes, the server broadcasts a lottery.
+Everyday, at around 5-6PM minutes, the server broadcasts a lottery.
 If you click the message, you are entered.
 You also get notified about an active lottery whenever you log in.
 The maximum amount of money that a lottery can give is **$1,000,000**.
 Details about how the amount of money in a lottery is determined later.

 # Specifics
 More specific information.